muhammadzkralla/spring_boot_students_api/README.md

 1- add it under the resources package. <br>
 2- Replace the `CREDENTIALS_FILE_PATH` variable in the `StorageServiceImpl` class with the path of your JSON file.

 That's it, now you are good to go!
-Run the project in Inellij. <br> <br>
+Run the project in Intellij. <br> <br>

 > **Please Note That:**  <br> <br>
 > • Any user should be authenticated and send their JWT access token to receive a response. <br> <br>